 - Tuition is waived for students who do receive assistantships but fees must be paid of about $2,200 annually

 - Selection of recipients for assistantships is merit-based with priority given to PhD students and those who apply by the December deadline

 - The department nominates the most highly qualified applicants for assistantships from the Graduate School.

 Our Graduates Succeed

 Our students are award winners at the international and university-, state- and nation-wide levels.
 We give our graduates cutting-edge nutrition education and research experience so they shine as leaders in their careers.

-- Professor challenges students on diet culture 2 weeks ago
+- Professor challenges students on diet culture about 3 months ago

 - Fresh corn on the menu at Aw Shucks Day 9 months ago